-The torch has become for me an important metaphor of missionary work and church planting.
-In different ways the torch displays what it signifies to be a follower and disciples of Jesus.
+The torch has become an important metaphor of missionary work and church planting for me.
+In different ways the torch displays what it signifies to be a follower and disciple of Jesus.

 The fire is kindled with oil of the Holy Spirit

 First, a torch is not useful if it has no oil or if the flame is not burning.
 This symbolizes the need of repentance and faith in Christ.
 When the fire is kindled you warm yourself, get to know yourself and you get to know Christ in a personal relationship.
 Moreover, you continually need to refill your torch with oil, which symbolizes the fullness of the Holy Spirit in your live.

 The wick must always be trimmed